-Review: the Album Gaia’s Legacy by Italian Progressive Thrash Metal Band Eldritch
+Review: "Gaia’s Legacy" by Italian Thrash Metal Band Eldritch

-The opening track Gaia’s Anger is just a minute long that features an audio news broadcast alerting listeners that Hurricane Katrina has just struck New Orleans.
-To understand the effect of the concept of global warming, look no further than the song Our Land.
-The song is a passionate plea to save the land and environment.
-We would all like to live and experience what life has to offer before we pass on and die.
-The first line of that chorus “come console me Mr. Weatherman” should give listeners the clue of how important the protection of the planet is for the band members and all of us.
+The opening track, "Everything's Burning" is just a minute long and features an audio news broadcast alerting listeners that Hurricane Katrina has just struck New Orleans.
+To understand the effect of global warming, look no further than the song "Our Land."
+This song is a passionate plea to save the land and environment.
+The first line of the chorus, “Come console me Mr. Weatherman” should give listeners a clue about how important the protecting the planet is to the band members and all of us.
 We must seriously keep all of our environmental protections in place to ensure the safety of our planet.
 Climate change is no hoax.

-Vortex of Disasters continues on the subject of environmental dangers and the rise of greenhouse gases.
-We should live each day of our lives like it is the last.
-There is a great discrepancy of rainfall depending upon the location.
+"Vortex of Disasters" continues on the subject of environmental dangers and the rise of greenhouse gases.
 As the song states, some locations get so many rainy days while in other places there are severe drought problems.
-Mother Earth begins with some spoken words of a man that says he will look around him for signs of change but he cannot find any at this time.
+"Mother Earth" begins with some spoken words of a man that says he will look around him for signs of change, but he cannot find any at this time.
 The song is about how the skies and air have become more polluted.

 The Official Music Video for the song Everything's Burning

-The song Everything’s Burning features Terence Holler doing some of his most melodic vocals that I have heard.
+The song "Everything’s Burning" features Terence Holler doing some of his most melodic vocals that I have heard.
 By this time, Eldritch had been active for 20 years.
 I think there’s a good chance that they could last 30 years at this rate.
 As Terence sings: “for how long, how long should we take this, what’s wrong what is the reason?” you can clearly notice that he is passionate about humans making sure that thy do something to combat the problem of global warming.
 Great job Terence!
 This writer gets the sense that the album is like a concept album that is addressing the problems of rising temperatures, destruction of the ozone layer, and the rise of greenhouse gases which I have already mentioned.

 Your Favorite Eldritch Album